bc3tech/yaap/README.md

 ## Inspiration & Evolution

-- Could Experts (aka Agents) be added to an LLM conversation like how a chat room?
+- Could Experts (aka Agents) be added to an LLM conversation like a chat room?
 - Started with a SignalR implementation, loosely based on [the SignalR Chat Room sample](https://learn.microsoft.com/en-us/azure/azure-signalr/signalr-quickstart-dotnet-core)
 - Evolved into gRPC, then WebSockets, finally Model Context Protocol (MCP)